-Program cost includes tuition, access to libraries and IT facilities, accommodation, and meals (except lunch on Saturdays and Sundays).
+Program cost includes tuition, access to libraries and IT facilities, single accommodation in college with shared bath, and most meals.

 Program cost does not include travel, travel insurance, medical insurance, additional meals, or any other incidentals.

 Every year, the ESU provides nearly 50 scholarships for classroom teachers in their communities.
 ESU scholarships are for current classroom teachers attending our multi-week courses at Shakespeare's Globe, the University of Edinburgh, and the University of Oxford.

 SUISS offers their own scholarships which are completely independent from the ESU.
 Please read below for more information.

 You may also explore further scholarship and grant resources in our fundraising guide.